Flow (psychology): Performance and learning

+Flow has been linked to persistence and achievement in activities while also helping to lower anxiety during various activities and raise self-esteem.
+An article that was produced by José A. Domínguez-González, Rafael E. Reigal, Verónica Morales-Sánchez and Antonio Hernández-Mendo at the University of Málaga, in Spain show more benefits to using flow state in young football (soccer) players.
+The experiment was to show if there was a "correlation between sports psychological profile, competitive anxiety, self-confidence and the flow state."
+Their sample was 328 people that were split into 2 different groups.
+The first group contained 172 people and the second group contained 156 people.
+The mean ages of group 1 was 14.72 and 17.11 for group 2.
+The first group also had higher status in different leagues for certain sports while the second group had many lower league status.The experiment was questionnaire based and was used to determine whether there was a correlation between sports psychological profile, competitive anxiety, self-confidence and the flow state.
+The conclusion was that athletes with high skill had less anxiety and higher sports psychological profile, self-confidence and the flow state on average than the athletes in lower leagues of football(soccer).
+It also shows the positive correlation between psychological sports profile to self-confidence and the flow state.
+While also showing the negative correlation between competitive anxiety to psychological sports profile, self confidence, and the flow state.

 However, evidence regarding better performance in flow situations is mixed.
 For sure, the association between the two is a reciprocal one.
 That is, flow experiences may foster better performance but, on the other hand, good performance makes flow experiences more likely.
 Results of a longitudinal study in the academic context indicate that the causal effect of flow on performance is only of small magnitude and the strong relationship between the two is driven by an effect of performance on flow.

 In the long run, flow experiences in a specific activity may lead to higher performance in that activity as flow is positively correlated with a higher subsequent motivation to perform and to perform well.